Haemorrhoids treatments

 A protruded internal haemorrhoid may need to be gently pushed back inside the anus.
 Your doctor can advise you about what to do in this situation.

 Preventing constipation by aiming to form soft stools that are passed easily is the best way to avoid existing haemorrhoids becoming irritated and new haemorrhoids forming.
 Eat a diet that is high in fibre (fruit, vegetables and wholegrain cereals), drink plenty of fluids, and exercise on a regular basis.
-Avoid excessive straining by not sitting on the toilet for any longer than a few minutes.
+Avoid excessive straining and sitting on the toilet for any longer than a few minutes.

 Advanced treatments for haemorrhoids